KenT2/pipresents-gtk/README.md

 # PI PRESENTS  - Version 1.6.1 (GTK)

+## WARNING: pipresesents-gtk currently has a bug which causes the mpv based videoplayer to crash after a number of tracks are played.
+See Issue #3.
+I am working to fix it but it might take a while, sorry.

 pipresents-gtk is a major rewrite of the internals of Pi Presents to make it compatible with Raspberry Pi Model 5 and with the Wayland Desktop environment introduced in RPI OS Bookworm.

 Other changes have been made to remove unsupported software and I have also tidied up some of the profile fields that have grown like topsy over the 10 years of Pi Presents development.